Tomakin, Mossy Point and Mogo Flood Study

 The Tomakin, Mossy Point and Mogo Flood Study includes the catchments of Tomaga River and Candlagan Creek, which are approximately 130 km2 in size.
 The first catchment has an approximate area of 94 km2, which drains to the Tomaga River, while the second catchment has an approximate area of 26 km2, draining to Candlagan Creek.

-The study also includes residential areas in the towns of Mogo, Tomakin, Mossy Point and Broulee (adjoining Candlagan Creek only), which are located in the catchment and are potentially exposed to a flood risk.
+The study also includes residential areas in the towns of Mogo, Tomakin, Mossy Point and Broulee, which are located in the catchment area.

-The Tomakin, Mossy Point and Mogo Flood Study is supported by the Office of Environment and Heritage through funding provided under the NSW Floodplain Management Program.
+The Tomakin, Mossy Point and Mogo Flood Study is supported by the Department of Planning and Environment through funding provided under the NSW Floodplain Management Program.

 - Tomakin, Mossy Point, Broulee and Mogo Flood Study: Part 1 (page 1 - 66) (2.66 MB)